Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes

-\end{enumerate} As the direct result of the above lemmas, we have the following theorem that enables us to check the dissorientability of a general simplicial complex based on the length of the cycles of its down dual graph. \begin{thm} A simplicial complex is dissorientable if and only if in its down dual graph, the (possible) odd cycles only correspond to the branching of some of $(N-1)$-simplexes and/or twisted cycles and there is no twisted cycle of even length. \end{thm} \begin{thm} Every simplicial complex can become dissorientable by a finite number of splittings of some of the $N$-dimensional simplexes into two $N$-dimensional simplexes. \end{thm} \begin{proof} We orient all of $N$-simplexes one by one in a compatible manner, namely in such a way that the adjacent $N$-simplexes induce the same orientation on their common face.
+\end{enumerate} In conclusion, we have the following theorem that enables us to check the dissorientability of a general simplicial complex based on the length of the cycles of its down dual graph. \begin{thm} A simplicial complex is dissorientable if and only if in its down dual graph, the (possible) odd cycles only correspond to the branching $(N-1)$-simplexes and/or twisted cycles and there is no twisted cycle of even length. \end{thm} \begin{proof} This can be simply obtained by combining Lemma 3.1, Lemma 3.3 and Lemma 3.4. \end{proof} \begin{thm} Every simplicial complex can become dissorientable by a finite number of splittings of some of the $N$-dimensional simplexes into two $N$-dimensional simplexes. \end{thm} \begin{proof} We orient all of $N$-simplexes one by one in a compatible manner, namely in such a way that the adjacent $N$-simplexes induce the same orientation on their common face.
 If we can achieve this goal globally and for all of the lower-adjacent $N$-simplexes, we are done; i.e., the simplicial complex is disorientable.
 If not, there are at least two $N$-simplexes, $A$ and $B$, such that they induce opposite orientations on their common face.
 We note that this means $A$ and $B$ are adjacent vertices in the down dual graph and based on the previous theorem both are included in a cycle of odd (even for the twisting cycles) length.
 We chose one of them arbitrarily (A) and we split it into two $N$-simplexes $A'$ and $A''$, where $A''$ and $B$ have non-empty intersections.
 We orient $A'$ based on the orientation of A in such a manner that $A$ and $A'$ have exactly the same orientation on the shared face.